Jingle Bell Rock: Chart and sales performance

 The original version of Helms charted at No. 13 on Billboard's Most Played C&W by Jockeys chart, a predecessor to the Hot Country Songs chart.
 It also crossed to the pop charts, peaking at No. 6 on the Billboard Best Sellers in Stores chart, and at No. 11 on Cashbox magazine's Top 60 on the week ending January 11, 1958.

 After the song was featured on the soundtrack album to the 1996 film Jingle All the Way, the original Bobby Helms version returned to the Billboard country singles charts in late 1996 and early 1997, reaching a peak of No. 60.

 The Helms version entered the Billboard Hot 100 chart on the week ending January 9, 2016, which was the song's first entry on the chart since its last appearance on the week ending December 29, 1962.
 On the week ending January 7, 2017, "Jingle Bell Rock" hit at number 29.
 In January 2019, the song entered the Hot 100's top 10 for the first time reaching No. 8.
-With this feat, Helms broke the record for the longest wait to the Hot 100's top 10 as he achieved this in 60 years, four months and two weeks after his first entry back in 1958.
-Helms' recording reached a new peak of No. 3 on the chart dated January 4, 2020.
+With this feat, Helms broke the record for the longest wait to the Hot 100's top 10 as he achieved this in 60 years, four months, and two weeks after his first entry back in 1958.
+Helms's recording reached a new peak of No. 3 on the chart dated January 4, 2020.

-According to Nielsen SoundScan, the digital track of Helms' original Decca recording was ninth on the list of all-time best-selling Christmas/holiday digital singles in SoundScan history in 2016 with 780,000 downloads.
+According to Nielsen SoundScan, the digital track of Helms's original Decca recording was ninth on the list of all-time best-selling Christmas/holiday digital singles in SoundScan history in 2016 with 780,000 downloads.
 As of December 2019, it has sold 891,000 copies in the United States.
 Recently, the track was performed by artists like Brenda Lee and Ariana Grande.